AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 In the equations below, the `tint` input corresponds to $t$ and the `ior` input corresponds to $\eta$, the real-valued index of refraction of the surface *relative to the exterior medium*.
 The Fresnel formulation below assumes the exterior medium is air/vacuum ($\eta_i \approx 1$), so $\eta$ is equivalently the ratio of the surface IOR to that of the medium on the incident side of the interface.

 The tint $t$ scales the node's reflection and transmission lobes directly, multiplying the [microfacet BRDF and BTDF](#microfacet-model) as $t f_r$ and $t f_t$.
 It does not modify the Fresnel reflectance $F$ itself, so the Fresnel transmittance $1 - F$ used by the BTDF remains untinted.
+The node's [vertical-layering transmittance](#vertical-layering-transmittance) is likewise independent of $t$, with the energy removed by the tint classified as absorption within the interface rather than transmission to the base.

 #### Dielectric Fresnel Equations